"Je suppose" vs "J'imagine": what's the difference in French (Emily in Paris, season 2, ep.7)

 For example, I could say if I was in a relationship with a boy and he left me for another girl, I can say "I guess he's happier with her".

-I could also say I guess he is happier with her, but I guess as it is a little more in my imagination is a little more suitable.
+I could also say I guess he's happier with her, but I guess as it's a bit more in my imagination is a bit more fitting.

-If, for example, I'm with someone and I know that this person, is dieting, so she's trying to lose weight, I'll offer her a coffee and I'll say it "I guess you don't take sugar" because we're in a concrete situation, I know she's dieting, but again, if I say "I guess you don't take sugar", it's not offensive at all, you can totally say it.
+If, for example, I'm with someone and I know they're on a diet, so they're trying to lose weight, I'm going to offer them a coffee and I'm going to say "I don't suppose you take sugar" because we're in a concrete situation, I know they're on a diet, but again, if I say "I don't suppose you take sugar", it's not offensive at all, you can say it.

-It's kind of...
-It really depends a little bit on how much intensity you want to put into your sentence, but as I've told you many times in this video, it's really.
+It's a bit...
+It really depends a bit on the intensity you want to put into your sentence, but as I've told you many times in this video, it's really...
 The difference is really very, very, very subtle.

 That's it for today.
-It's a pretty short video, but I really wanted to make it for you because I thought if some of you were watching this "Emily in Paris" series, you might have wondered about the difference between, I guess and I imagine, as it's discussed in the series.
+It's a fairly short video, but I really wanted to make it for you because I thought that if any of you were watching this "Emily in Paris" series, you might have wondered about the difference between, I guess and I imagine, as it's approached in the series.

-If you liked the video, of course, please give it a thumbs up and above all, if you are new, subscribe so that you don't miss any of my videos and I'll see you soon.
+If you liked the video, of course, please give it a thumbs-up and, above all, if you're new, subscribe so you don't miss any of my videos, and I'll see you very, very soon.

 Share this post